Ratactac/Hackintosh-i5-5675C-GA-H97N-WIFI/README.md

 * Vt-D activated    -> disableIOmapper is enabled.

-* To adapt Framebuffer for Haswell CPU, Determine family of your cpu > Patching Guide & setting important iGPU properties :
+* To adapt Framebuffer Video for Haswell CPU, Determine family of your cpu > Patching Guide & setting important iGPU properties :
 Google > Ark intel + name of your Cpu.
 Note your code name + iGpu name.

 If you have Haswell, & according of your Igpu and your choice, open OCAuxiliaryTools and open with EFI/OC/config.plist.
 Go to DP > Add > PciRoot(0x0)/Pci(0x2,0x0) > Change AAPL,ig-platform-id broadwell value "07002216" :